00 The Tracking Stack

 07 Email and SMS

-Email and SMS platforms are not just send engines — they are the cleanest first-party identity graph you have.
+Email and SMS platforms are not send engines.
+They are the cleanest first-party identity graph you have.
 Hashed email and phone from Klaviyo and Postscript feed back into Meta CAPI, Google enhanced conversions for leads, and customer lists for both.
 The most underused piece of the stack at most home and furniture brands I audit.

 Components